abdoolly/antaeus/README.md

 the periodic cycle itself and if it was alive then it will recheck in the next hour.

-Now we have solved the problem if we have multiple backends to not run the charge cycles at the same time by making a good ordering between them.
+Now we have solved the problem if we have multiple backends to not run the charge cycles at the same time by making good ordering between them.

 #### In case of exceptions or failures
 we have problem that we are not doing a lot except for notifying an admin in case